 - ½ teaspoon ground black pepper

-- ½ tsp cayenne (optional, lessen or omit for less heat)
+- ½ teaspoon cayenne (optional, lessen or omit for less heat)

 - In a medium sauce pan (mine is 2 quarts), whisk together all of the ingredients.

-- Set sauce pan over medium-high heat and bring to a slow boil; reduce heat to medium-low and simmer for 20 minutes, whisking occasionally, until sauce has thickened.
+- Set sauce pan over medium-high heat and bring to a slow boil; reduce heat to medium-low and simmer for 20 minutes, whisking occasionally, or until your desired thickness.

 - Remove from heat, and once it's cool enough, taste the sauce and adjust seasonings to your taste.

 - Let cool for about 10-15 minutes before applying to meat; cool to room temperature before refrigerating.

 - Apply to your favourite meats, like my Instant Pot Pulled Pork (Paleo, Low FODMAP).
 Store in an air-tight container in the refrigerator for 7-10 days.